elm-tooling/elm-language-client-vscode/README.md

 ## FAQ

+- Syntax highlighting not working or works only partially?

+  - Make sure the theme you're using supports all the tokens used by the extension (the default VS Code theme currently doesn't support it)

 - How to get a logfile?

   - `F1` -> Type `Output: Focus on Output View` -> In the now open panel, use the drop down on the right to choose `Elm (your project name)`